techidaily/site-unlock-android/source/_posts/how-to-use-google-assistant-on-your-lock-screen-of-tecno-spark-10c-phone-by-drfone-android.md

 ![android usb debugging](https://images.wondershare.com/drfone/article/2024/01/enable-usb-debugging-locked-phone-04.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-yZKNLxj3po?si=-RbF6nCJEVlHWP-M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 However, what if your phone remains locked, making these steps impossible?
 Such a case calls for an alternative solution.
 Fortunately, there is one tool that is fully reliable when it comes to unlocking locked mobile devices. [<u>Dr.Fone - Screen Unlock (Android)</u>](https://tools.techidaily.com/wondershare/drfone/drfone-toolkit/) can help bypass these challenges and enable USB debugging on a locked Android phone effortlessly.
 So, buckle up as the next section unravels the secrets to unlock your device’s potential!

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aknYnDfODro?si=zONIVzA9FFq0rLOD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part III.
 Seamlessly Unlock Your Android With a Professional Resolution